 Our principal products today are hard drives, which use one or more rotating magnetic disks ("magnetic media") to store and allow fast access to data.
 Hard drives are today's primary storage medium for digital content.
-Our hard drives are used in desktop and notebook computers, multiple types of data centers including corporate and cloud data centers, home entertainment equipment and stand-alone consumer storage devices.
-Our other products include solid-state drives, home entertainment and networking products and applications for smart phones and tablets.
+Our hard drives are used in desktop and notebook computers, multiple types of data centers including private and public cloud data centers, home entertainment equipment and stand-alone consumer storage devices.
+Our other products include solid-state drives, home entertainment and networking products and applications for network backup, smart phones and tablets.